Projects in Computer

 Educational Games

 You could build a game that teaches a CS concept or tool.
 For example, CISCO offers a game for practicing with binary numbers, and this game helps in learning vim.
 The Human Resource Machine is an excellent example of a game that teaches low-level programming in assembly.
-CodeCombat also teaches front-end web development languages through a strategy game.
+While True: learn() is a game on machine learning and neural networks, and CodeCombat teaches front-end web development languages through a strategy game.
 Many games also exist that are tailored towards introducing kids to algorithmic thinking like: Help Gidget, Light Bot and CodeMonkey.

 2